Shopware HTTP Cache with Varnish XKey

 -p http_resp_size=64k

-Then reload Varnish-Cache to apply the configuration.
+Restart=on-failure Next, reload the Varnish cache to apply the configuration.

-HTTP status error 502 Bad Gateway
+HTTP Status Error 502 Bad Gateway

-Check FastCGI Proxy Buffers
+Checking FastCGI Proxy Buffers

 Check the corresponding Nginx error log file for the following error message:

-grep "upstream sent too big header" /var/log/nginx/error.log
+grep "upstream sent too big header" /var/log/nginx/error.log Solution

 Increase the following settings within your Nginx Server or Location directive as follows:

-Option 1: Server directive
+nano /etc/nginx/conf.d/website.conf Option 1: Server Directive

 server {